Do we teach with fidelity to an SSP programme?

 - Parents are encouraged to support their child at home with advice, activities and resources provided where appropriate.

 How do we build talking and listening into all activities across the whole day?

 - Class discussions, story time sessions, circle time, PSHE lessons and 'talk partners' are all opportunities for pupils to build talking and listening skills.

 - Whole class reading lessons take place from Year 3 to Year 6, giving many opportunities for pupils to listen, build vocabulary and talk about texts.

 - Where teachers have concerns regarding a child's speech and language skills, 'Time to Talk' groups or 1:1 sessions will be timetabled and a referral to an external agency made, if necessary.

 - Teachers use 'talk partners' to encourage listening behaviours and routines for talking.

 Do we develop pupils' listening comprehension and language by reading aloud and talking about stories, poems and non-fiction books?

 - All classes have a story time session timetabled for the end of every day.
-The English Leader is currently developing a reading 'spine' of high quality texts for each year group which will be launched in September 2021.
+The English Leader has developed a reading 'spine' of high quality texts for each year group which is now in place and used during these story times.